Artificial neuron: Step function

-This function is used in perceptrons and often shows up in many other models.
+This function is used in perceptrons, and appears in many other models.
 It performs a division of the space of inputs by a hyperplane.
-It is specially useful in the last layer of a network intended to perform binary classification of the inputs.
-It can be approximated from other sigmoidal functions by assigning large values to the weights.
+It is specially useful in the last layer of a network, intended for example to perform binary classification of the inputs.

 Linear combination

-In this case, the output unit is simply the weighted sum of its inputs plus a bias term.
+In this case, the output unit is simply the weighted sum of its inputs, plus a bias term.
 A number of such linear neurons perform a linear transformation of the input vector.
-This is usually more useful in the first layers of a network.
+This is usually more useful in the early layers of a network.
 A number of analysis tools exist based on linear models, such as harmonic analysis, and they can all be used in neural networks with this linear neuron.
 The bias term allows us to make affine transformations to the data.

-See: Linear transformation, Harmonic analysis, Linear filter, Wavelet, Principal component analysis, Independent component analysis, Deconvolution.

 Sigmoid

-A fairly simple non-linear function, the sigmoid function such as the logistic function also has an easily calculated derivative, which can be important when calculating the weight updates in the network.
+A fairly simple nonlinear function, the sigmoid function such as the logistic function also has an easily calculated derivative, which can be important when calculating the weight updates in the network.
 It thus makes the network more easily manipulable mathematically, and was attractive to early computer scientists who needed to minimize the computational load of their simulations.
 It was previously commonly seen in multilayer perceptrons.
 However, recent work has shown sigmoid neurons to be less effective than rectified linear neurons.
 The reason is that the gradients computed by the backpropagation algorithm tend to diminish towards zero as activations propagate through layers of sigmoidal neurons, making it difficult to optimize neural networks using multiple layers of sigmoidal neurons.

 Rectifier

-In the context of artificial neural networks, the rectifier or ReLU (Rectified Linear Unit) is an activation function defined as the positive part of its argument:
+In the context of artificial neural networks, the rectifier or rectified linear unit is an activation function defined as the positive part of its argument: